 We will only process your personal data for the specific purpose or purposes notified to you in this document.
 Your personal data will only be processed to the extent that it is necessary for the specific purposes notified to you.
 We will keep the personal data we store about you accurate and up to date.
 Data that is inaccurate or out of date will be destroyed or updated.
 Please notify us if your personal details change or you become aware of inaccuracies in the personal data we hold about you.
-The college will process your data only in accordance with the GDPR and the Data Protection Act (2018), this Privacy Notice and in adherence to the college’s Data Protection Policy and other relevant policies.
+The college will process your data only in accordance with the UK GDPR and the Data Protection Act (2018), this Privacy Notice and in adherence to the college’s Data Protection Policy and other relevant policies.
 The college will take appropriate technical and organisational measures to protect the rights of Data Subjects.
 In the event of a data breach which results in high risk to your rights and freedoms, we shall communicate the nature of that breach to you including our contact details, the likely consequences of the data breach and details of the measures taken or which we plan to take to address the data breach and to mitigate its consequences.

 Data Protection Officer

 If you have any questions relating to your personal data, its processing or your rights as a Data Subject, you should contact the college’s Data Protection Officer in the first instance:

 Data Protection Officer, Dundee and Angus College, Old Glamis Road, Dundee DD3 8LE